Mnesarchella loxoscia: Distribution

 This species is endemic to New Zealand.
-It is found in the Northland, Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupo, Gisborne, Rangitikei, Wellington and the Marlborough Sounds regions.
+It is found in the Northland, Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupō, Gisborne, Rangitīkei, Wellington and the Marlborough Sounds regions.

 Habitat

 M. loxoscia lives in similar habitats to M. fusilella, that is well lit damp forests or moist fern-covered banks, but can occur at altitudes of up to 1100 m.

 Behaviour

 The adults of this species are normally on the wing from December and January, however in the South Island this species can be on the wing earlier, from October.